-When a business works with a staffing company that uses employee leasing, the staffing firm provides workers to their client who do their work at the client’s place of business.
-Once the project, timeframe, or contract is complete, the workers return to the staffing company, who is their actual employer.
+When a business works with a staffing company that uses employee leasing, the staffing firm provides workers to their client who does their work at the client’s place of business.
+Once the project, timeframe, or contract is complete, the workers return to the staffing company, which is their actual employer.

 Employee leasing is a popular option for business owners who need new workers for a set time frame.
 A common strategy of 85% FT and 15% Temping is used.
 A popular option for Employers who don’t want to worry about the HR administrative and regulatory tasks associated with hiring contract or temporary workers.

 The National Association of Professional Employer Organizations (NAPEO) defines co-employment as “the contractual allocation and sharing of certain employer responsibilities between the PEO and the client.”
 Essentially, in a co-employment relationship, employees are employed by two different entities – the client and the PEO.

 However, the PEO does not supply workers to their clients.
 All employees are either currently with the client, or future employees who are hired by the client.

 In a co-employment relationship, a PEO assumes certain employer rights, responsibilities, risk, and other HR administrative tasks.
 These can include:

 - Remitting wages and withholdings of the clients’ workers